Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 American Three-toed Woodpeckers are about the size of an American Robin, in between the size of a Downy and Hairy Woodpecker.
 Their bills are fairly short, but are strong and sturdy to help them pick off bark.
 They’re mostly black and white, with fine black barring on their white undersides.
 Males have a dull yellow patch on their foreheads.

-7. Black-backed Woodpecker
+7. Red-bellied Woodpecker

 Photo Credit: Mike Laycock, National Park Service | CC 2.0